What type of content do you primarily create?

 Available on: Windows, Mac, and web

-InShot is a mobile-focused video editor that's popular among social media content creators.
+InShot is a mobile-focused video editor that's popular among social media content creators and serves as a direct CapCut alternative with a similar interface and workflow.

 Available on: iOS, Android, and Huawei

-3. Da Vinci Resolve: Best for pro video editors
+3. Da Vinci Resolve: Best for professional editors

 Beginners and social media creators might want to consider other options on this list, but if you know your way around professional video editing tools like Adobe Premiere Pro and need something powerful enough to handle even the heaviest video editing projects, there's a reason Da Vinci Resolve is used by actual Hollywood studios.